 5. Double Racked KB Squat

 A favorite amongst kettlebell lifters, this allows increased load in the racked position.
-This requires tall posture throughout the squat or the kettlebells will fall forward.
+This requires tall posture throughout the Squats for Fighters or the kettlebells will fall forward.

 6. Sandbag Zercher Squat